-Attributes known as Global Attributes are attributes that can be applied to all HTML tags.
+Attributes known as Global Attributes can be applied to all HTML tags.

 Let’s refer to the button configured previously.
 Style is the button’s global attribute.
-It has its own set of configuration properties such as background color, border radius, color, font size, width, and height.
-These properties are CSS styling declarations that are responsible for making the button change its appearance.
+It has its own configuration properties: background color, border radius, color, font size, width, and height.
+These properties are CSS styling declarations responsible for making the button change its appearance.

-Other examples of global attributes are class, id, and hidden.
+Other examples of global tag attributes are class, id, and hidden.
 All elements written in HTML can have a class, id, or can be hidden.
 This MDN Web Docs article lists the most commonly used global attribute.

-Even though we are not discussing CSS in this article, it is good to mention that classes and ids are commonly used in CSS for selectors.
+Even though we are not discussing CSS in this article, it is important to note that classes and ids are commonly used in CSS for selectors.

-It’s time for you to open, or maximize, your text editor.
+It’s time for you to open your text editor.

 Copy the code from below.
 This code was first introduced in my article HTML for Beginners.

 <html> <head> <title>Today is the day</title> </head> <body> <h3>Let's write machine!<h3> <button>Let's Go!</button> </body> </html>

-And here is the document display of the HTML document with tags but without attributes,
+And here is the document display of the HTML document with tags without attributes,